joebasset/fast-folders/README.md

 [![npm version](https://badge.fury.io/js/your-package-name.svg)](https://badge.fury.io/js/your-package-name)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A comprehensive tool for creating various entities and components in your project with ease.
+A seemless tool for creating tidy folders for react components in your project with ease.

 ## Description

-Your Package Name is a versatile command-line tool designed to streamline the creation of various entities and components in your project.
-Whether you're building a web application, mobile app, or any other software project, this tool simplifies the process of generating files and directories, saving you time and effort during development.
+Inspiration taken from laravel php artisan make commands, pass a couple of arguments as js or ts and the folder structure and the component will be created for you with css file imported and an index file.

 ## Features